 When I am not interpreting legislations and reading about breakthrough medical devices, I enjoy the outdoors.
 I love to spend time relaxing on the beach, take light hikes, and long bike rides.
 When I am indoors, I enjoy watching full seasons (using in one day) of the latest shows.
 I spend most of my free time catching up with friends, sleeping, and taking it one day at a time.

-University of California-Riverside - BS, Biomedical Engineering
+Undergraduate Degree: University of California-Riverside - Bachelor of Science, Biomedical Engineering

-Northeastern University - MS, Regulatory Affairs
+Graduate Degree: Northeastern University - Master of Science, Regulatory Affairs

 Going to the beach, hiking, biking, singing, poetry, and laughing